cosineblast/lisp-attempt-1/README.md

 Only non-negative integer literals are supported.

-## Running the program
+## Building the program

-Having cmake installed,
+### cmake

-it is sufficient to do the following commands to compile the project.
+Once you have working build of cmake (3.18+) it is sufficient to do the following to compile the project.

 ```bash
 mkdir build